3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 <img src="frontend/images/screenshots/Proxmox_GUI_login.png">
 During each time you will be forwarded to the login.
-Please input your credentials rom the setup.
+Please input your credentials from the setup.
-Hopefully you have used an password manager.
+Hopefully you have used a password manager.
 For the first time we will login via root account.

 #####Deactivate the no subscription warning